 These are set in about 3 acres of flat, tree lined fields which are bounded to the South by the river Ely across which a permanent footbridge, built in 1992, provides access to about 4 acres of woodland known as Mill Wood.

-There has been milling in Miskin for hundreds of years, prior to the present Mill there were older Grist and Fulling mills.
+Milling has taken place in Miskin for hundreds of years.
+Prior to the present Mill there were older Grist and Fulling mills.
 A fulling Mill in Miskin owned by the Clare family was rented out for 13 shillings and 4 pence in 1314.
 By 1316 the rent had increased to over 53 shillings and by 1547 there were 2 grist mills in Miskin.